IDH-Cologne-Deep-Learning-2024/Exercise-1/README.md

 Send me an email to janis.pagel@uni-koeln.de with your GitHub account name, your real name and your matriculation number, so that I know that it is your account.

-Go to http://compute.spinfo.uni-koeln.de an create an account there.
+Go to http://compute.spinfo.uni-koeln.de and create an account there.
 Open the terminal by clicking on File > New > Terminal.
 Create an SSH key following [this guide](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
 Add this SSH key to your GitHub account following [this guide](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).
 Next, add your name and email to the git config following [this](https://docs.github.com/en/get-started/getting-started-with-git/setting-your-username-in-git) and [this guide](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-email-preferences/setting-your-commit-email-address).
 The email you choose should also be set in your GitHub account.

 Clone [this repository](https://github.com/IDH-Cologne-Deep-Learning-2024/Exercise-1) by running